O1ahmad/ansible-role-systemd/README.md

 Manages a set of system or foreign/remote processes.

-**Scope units are not configured via unit configuration files, but are only created programmatically using the bus interfaces of systemd.** Unlike service units, scope units manage externally created processes, and do not fork off processes on its own.
+**Scope units are not configured via unit configuration files, but are only created programmatically using the bus interfaces of systemd.** Unlike service units, scope units manage externally created processes, and do not fork off processes on their own.
 The main purpose of scope units is grouping worker processes of a system service for organization and for managing resources.

 #### Example